AlmogSkalka/Tic-Tac-Toe/README.md

 ## OOP

 This ReactJS Tic-Tac-Toe application makes use of some Object-Oriented Programming (OOP) principles and concepts, even though ReactJS itself is primarily based on a functional programming paradigm.
 Here's how OOP concepts are applied in the code:

-Encapsulation- Components like Square and Board encapsulate their logic, behavior, and rendering, promoting code modularity and maintainability.
+- Encapsulation - Components like Square and Board encapsulate their logic, behavior, and rendering, promoting code modularity and maintainability.
-Abstraction- The calculateWin function abstracts away complex logic for checking win conditions, mirroring the OOP principle of abstraction.
+- Abstraction - The calculateWin function abstracts away complex logic for checking win conditions, mirroring the OOP principle of abstraction.

 ## Features